21crickets/21crickets.github.io/docs/career/steps-to-join.md

 `Efficiency` column or `Positive Prediction` means:
 `How much would be your estimation to complete the next iteration based on the current iteration?`

+!!! info inline end "Example"

-> e.g., I am in iteration no. 1 (first week).
+    I am in iteration no. 1 (first week).
 After spending 4 or 7 days, I would have found that the tasks were completed easily and quickly.
 So, in this situation, I must set `Efficiency` to `25`.

-The `Performance` column or `Aggregated Result as a Kind of the Postdiction` means:
+`Performance` column or `Aggregated Result as a Kind of the Postdiction` means:
 `How much would your estimation be to keep going with the current iteration based on all of the previous iterations?`

+!!! info inline end "Example"

-> e.g., I am in iteration no. 3 (3rd week).
+    I am in iteration no. 3 (3rd week).
 After spending 4 or 7 days, I would have found that the tasks were completed easily and quickly.
 So, in this situation, I must set `Performance` to `1` cos my performance has not decreased.
 But if I had found that my performance decreased, I would have adjusted `Performance` to `0.25`, for example.

 ## Linkedin
 Follow AramisTech on the linkedin(https://linkedin.com/company/aramistech)